jb80/IASC_WaterCommons_SENAWk/README.md

 # IASC_WaterCommons_SENAWk

-This repository is to allow participants to the IASC Water Commons Social-Ecological Network workshop to access slides and jupiter notebook used during the workshop.
+This repository is to allow participants to the IASC Water Commons Social-Ecological Network workshop to access slides and notebook used during the workshop.

+#Files

+IASC_Water_Gov_SENA = jupiter notebook that walks you through the process of building the figures and metrics used during the presentation
+SENAWk = jupiter noteboook with prompts for SENA
+Bnet = biophysical network to be used with SENAWk (format = edgelist in csv) Snet = social/organizations network to be used with SENAWk (format = edgelist in csv)